 The crafts and the technology of the manufacture of craft products.
 Inventions.
 Potter's wheel, fighting carriage.
-The political and regulation. administrative The development of "science and art".
+The political and administrative regulation.
+The development of "science and art".
 The first elements of the transition from natural to monetary economy.
-The buildina of towns architecture; irrigation; farmers and nomads.
+The building of towns and architecture; irrigation; farmers and nomads.
 Religions and the pantheon of gods in old cultures.
-Sanctuaries temples, and monumental architecture, building materials.
+Sanctuaries and temples, monumental architecture, building materials.
 The image of the ruler.
 The position and social role of the woman.